rugbyprof/3013-Algorithms/Lectures/Tries/README.md

 #### Explanation

-- children[26]:
+- **children[26]**:
   - Each index corresponds to a letter in the alphabet.
+  - For example,
-For example, children[0] is for a, children[1] is for b, and so on.
-If your trie needs to handle uppercase letters or symbols, you could expand this array or use another data structure (like a map).
+    - children[0] is for a,
+    - children[1] is for b,
+    - and so on.
+  - If your trie needs to handle uppercase letters or symbols, you could expand this array or use another data structure (like a map).
-- endOfWord:
+- **endOfWord**:
   - A flag to mark the node as the end of a word.
-This way, words like "cat" and "car" can share a path for "ca", but differ at the final node where endOfWord is set to true.
+  - This way, words like "cat" and "car" can share a path for "ca", but differ at the final node where `endOfWord` is set to true.
-- Constructor:
+- **Constructor**:
-- Initializes endOfWord to false and sets all child pointers to nullptr (or NULL in older C++ code).
+  - Initializes `endOfWord` to false and sets all child pointers to nullptr (or NULL in older C++ code).

 #### Variations

-- Using a map or unordered_map<char, TrieNode>\*
+- Using a map or `unordered_map<char, TrieNode>`
   - Instead of a fixed array of size 26, you can dynamically store children keyed by characters.
-This is more flexible if you have to handle punctuation, uppercase letters, or extended character sets.
+  - This is more flexible if you have to handle punctuation, uppercase letters, or extended character sets.
 - Storing Additional Data
   - You might include frequency counts, word definitions, or any other metadata needed for your application.

 This basic structure is enough to implement common trie operations such as inserting a word, searching for a word, and deleting a word.